 “BRAIN’s engagement in biometallurgy was, as is so often in science, a coincidence: in 2008, when we were working on surface-active biomolecules, we observed that a bacterial strain originating from our microorganism collection attached very selectively to hydrophobic gold surfaces.
-At this moment, the idea of a biological gold tweezer was born,” explained Esther Gabor, BRAIN’s Green & Urban Mining Program Manager.
+At this moment, the idea of a biological gold tweezer was born,” explained Esther Gabor, BRAIN’s Manager Technical Business Development.

-The recovery of gold from electronic waste is a major target for BRAIN, but the company also has its sights set on other waste streams that contain valuable metals which would otherwise be lost, or heavy metals that pose health and environmental risks.
+The recovery of gold from electronic waste is a major target for BRAIN.
+The company also has its sights set on other waste streams that contain valuable metals which would otherwise be lost, or heavy metals that pose health and environmental risks.
 For example, ashes from incinerators, dust from steel production, and even sewage sludge contain recoverable amounts of precious and heavy metals.

 BRAIN’s most advanced biomining product takes the form of a modular, shipping container-sized unit called the BioXtractor.
 The unit contains all the necessary components for the bioleaching of precious metals, and is designed to be a flexible option for industrial companies looking to extract metals from various waste streams.

 In a process that takes up to 48 hours, finely ground waste is incubated with the biomining microbes.
 Once they have leached out the metals, these are recovered from the mix using an adsorber resin.